 Product liability insurance protects businesses from lawsuits in the event that a product causes bodily injury or property damage.
 This insurance typically covers product-related defects for manufacturers, distributors, and retailers.
-Because these lawsuits routinely receive the largest jury awards, which could cost your business a lot of money.
-This makes it important to have the right product liability insurance coverage to protect your business.
+Because these lawsuits routinely receive the largest jury awards, it’s important to have the right product liability insurance coverage for your business.